Use the Low visibility access controls to hide items from the full list of items. This can help speed up performance when there are a lot of items.

 - Select Revoke all permissions.

-- Select Add to group and select the group to contain the items.
+- Select Add to group and choose which group you want to contain the items from the dropdown list.

 - Select Low vis.